aster94/Keyword-Protocol-2000/README.md

-# the library is ready but need some cleaning, i will pubblish when it is ended
+# the library is ready but need some cleaning, i will pubblish it when it is ended
 https://github.com/arduino/arduino/wiki/arduino-ide-1.5:-library-specification
 https://www.arduino.cc/en/Reference/APIStyleGuide
 model: https://github.com/bolderflight/MPU9250